gerasimosmichalitsianos/pansharpen_c_cpp/README.md

      These Geotiffs are a panchromatic image file (high-res.) and the Geotiffs holding pixel data for the red, green, blue, and NIR bands.
   ###### OUTPUTS:
-     Two 4-band Geotiff image files holding the pan-sharpened image bands for the pan-sharpened red, green, blue, and NIR bands.
+     Two 3 or 4-band Geotiff image files holding the pan-sharpened image bands for the pan-sharpened red, green, blue, and (optionally) NIR bands.
 Their geotransform and projection information reflects the input panchromatic Geotiff image file passed-in.
-One 4-band output file is a result of using the Brovey transform pan-sharpening, and the other using the Fast Intensity Hue Saturation pan-sharpening technique (FIHS).
+One 3 or 4-band output file is a result of using the Brovey transform pan-sharpening, and the other using the Fast Intensity Hue Saturation pan-sharpening technique (FIHS).
   ###### STANDARD USAGE WITHOUT DOCKER